-The Kalamazoo Public Library: Open since 1872, the KPL serves over 115,000 people through five locations in the Kalamazoo area.
+Kalamazoo Public Library: Open since 1872, KPL serves over 115,000 people through five locations in the Kalamazoo area.

-Gryphon Place: For 50 years, Gryphon Place has served the community in suicide prevention, conflict resolution, housing and utility payment assistance, and restorative practices to keep kids in the classroom.
+Gryphon Place: For 50 years, Gryphon Place has served the community through suicide prevention, conflict resolution, housing and utility payment assistance.
+Its restorative practices help keep kids in the classroom.

 Kalamazoo citizens also believe in Kalamazoo Public Schools, showing their support through bond approvals.